 Low deductible with a higher premium?
 Or high deductible with a lower premium?
-These tips will help you make the best choice for your insurance needs.
+Learn how to choose the right insurance deductible for you.

 When it comes to buying a new car, you have three options: Purchase it with cash, purchase it through a loan (also known as financing) or lease it.

 For most shoppers, the decision comes down to buying or leasing.

 On the surface, the differences between leasing and buying a vehicle seem straightforward:

 - Leasing a car means you’ll usually have access to a new set of wheels every few years; buying it likely means that you plan to drive the same car for much longer.